 Things have gotten crazy fast, right?
 Within the last few days, I've received emails from several in-person event hosts saying that they are unsure of whether their event will happen or making the decision to cancel.

 That's a hard decision to make, and I know a lot of you are in that position.
-So in this post we'll talk about what you can do to take your offline event and bring it online.
+So in this post we'll talk about what you can do to take your in-person conference or event and bring it online.

 This post will cover the basics, but I want you to ask any questions you have.
 I will continue to update this post as questions come in to make it the resource you need it to be.
 Remember, my specialty is online events, not offline, so I won't be able to anticipate all the questions you'll have.
 However, I will be here to answer them for you as best I can!

 In this post and video, we'll cover: